staceystantonhowes/phoenix-files-meta-research/thread-transfer.md

 4. Provide neutral reset prompts (e.g., "Would you like to start fresh or continue where we left off?").
 5. Monitor for behavioral drift due to cross-thread persona shifts.

-© 2025 Stacey Stanton – Phoenix Files Meta Research.
+© 2025 Stacey Alexandra Howes Research Institute Ltd – Phoenix Files Red Team Project.
 Licensed under CC BY-NC 4.0.
 No commercial use.
 Attribution required.
 License: https://creativecommons.org/licenses/by-nc/4.0/